 Depending on the situation, one procedure may be more appropriate than the other, and our oculoplastic surgeon will discuss these options with you before making a recommendation.

 At the time of surgery, an implant is placed deep in the eye socket to fill the space left after removal of an eye.
-Typically this is made of porous plastic though there are some situations where another material may be used.
+Typically, this implant is made of porous plastic though, there are some situations in which another material may be used.
 This implant should never be visible externally.

-Six to eight weeks after surgery, the eye socket has healed and an ocular prosthesis may be worn.
-An “ocularist” creates, molds and paints this prosthetic to match the other eye.
-This is usually accomplished in 1-3 visits.
+Six to eight weeks after surgery, the eye socket will have healed and an ocular prosthesis may be worn.
+An “ocularist” creates, molds and paints the prosthetic to match the other eye.
+This work is usually accomplished in 1-3 visits.
 Since the eye muscles were attached to the orbital implant at the time of surgery, the ocular prosthesis typically moves relatively well with the other eye.

-Routine care and follow up is then needed after the fitting of an ocular prosthesis.
-Care and maintenance of the prosthetic is infrequent and will be explained to you by your ocularist.
+Routine care and follow up is needed after the fitting of an ocular prosthesis.
+Care and maintenance of the prosthetic is infrequent and will be explained by your ocularist.
 Your oculoplastic surgeon or ophthalmologist will need to examine the eye socket at least once yearly.

 2500 North State Street